-BAE Code: A Teaching Guide for Game On!
+BAEcode: A Teaching Guide for GAME ON!

 Teaching Bystander Intervention

-What is BAE Code?
+What is BAEcode?

-Don’t send unrequested nude photos.
+Don’t ever send unrequested nude photos.

-Always get enthusiastic consent on sexual activity.
+Always get enthusiastic consent before & during any sexual activity.

 GAME ON! is the centerpiece of BAEcode, our bystander intervention campaign.